-2.1.11 Soil Disturbance and Contamination
+2.1.14 Soil Disturbance and Contamination

 Without good and suitable soil, existing and proposed farming operations will not be possible.
 All farming operations have an impact on the soil, some by a lesser degree and others more extensively.
 Cattle require drinking posts.
 At these sites there is usually an accumulation of manure which undergoes frequent trampling.
-Similarly, septic tank-french drain systems may affect the soil, especially if not properly constructed and maintained.
-In these areas the soil structure and composition may be affected.
 Overgrazing may lead to soil degradation and erosion.
 However, crop cultivation has a much more significant impact on not only soil structure, but also composition.
 Land preparation techniques involve tillage of all areas while infrastructure establishment may necessitate earthworks.
 Once the dryland crop field have been established, the Proponent further employs no-till (conservation tillage) practises, limiting further soil disturbance.
 Irrigated fields, however, have higher occurrences of soil compaction which require conventional tillage.
 Soil is compacted by mechanical activities such as planting, crop spraying and harvesting as well as livestock being allowed on the field after harvesting.